matheus-silva/ml-outliers/git-flow.md

     sudo apt-get install git-flow

 2. Initialize git-flow in the current Git repository.
-This command will ask you what names you would like te use in your branches:
+This command will ask you what names you would like to use in your branches:

     git flow init

-3. Create a new feture branch to work in something new.
+3. Create a new feature branch to work in something new.
 This command will add a default prefix in your branch:

     git flow feature start <branch_name>